-In the fourth post of our blog post series, ENGINE’s Brian Reuter and Linda Shea addressed “Relatedness to Your Core,” based on a webinar that ENGINE Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”
+In the fourth post of our blog post series, Big Village’s Brian Reuter and Linda Shea addressed “Relatedness to Your Core,” based on a webinar that Big Village Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”

 In our fifth and last post in this series, Brian & Linda will take you through the last part of this webinar, “Putting It All Together.”

 So let’s just run through everything really, really quickly to refresh your memory about what we talked about today in terms of how to evaluate the attractiveness of these opportunities.
 Linda, can you give us that high level overview again?

 Sure.
 We’ve talked about these three criteria and just a couple of highlights when we think about each of them.
 From a market attractiveness standpoint, it’s pretty simple.
 The questions are, is it big enough?
 Is the space growing now and is it forecasted to grow?
 Within the criteria of customer appeal and acceptance, certainly you want to make sure you understand who that target is.
 Particularly don’t assume it’s at your existing customers that they will accept your brand for your new solution.

 So not only understanding the target, but understanding how well the offer or solution is received.
 Its acceptance level, the interest level, the buy intentions, and certainly permission to play in the space and to do so relative to the competition.
 Then last but not least, relatedness to the cores, it’s pretty simple.
 You can create a list of similarities and a list of differences relative to your core business.